Rippatec/ESP_Hanger/README.md

 # ESP_Hanger
+Arduino sketch for an minimal ESP8266 with a HTU21D sensor.

-This shows a fast WiFi connect and send method I found on pokewithastick.net
+This shows a fast WiFi connect and send method as outlined on pokewithastick.net

 Wake from deep-sleep, read sensor, UDP post, back to sleep.
 Time taken on my router is typicaly 250ms.

 The sensor is a HTU21D to measure temperature and humidity.
 The Heat-index is then calculated from the sampled data.